hapify/cli/README.md

 hpf config [options]
 ```

-This will store your one or more global configuration in `~/.hapify/config.json`.
+This command stores your one (or more) global configuration in `~/.hapify/config.json`.
-If the file does not exists, it will create it.
+If the file does not exists, it will be automatically created.

 _Available configuration_